fablab-neckar-alb/stl-to-dxf-convert/README.md

 ## Why?

 DXF is a messy format and pretty hard to handle.
-If you design your Graphics e.g. in `Blender`, then you might end up with something as this:
+If you design your Graphics e.g. in `Blender`, then you might end up with something like this:

 ![](sample.png)